 School absence penalty notices

-If your child has unauthorised absences then the school can make a request to the local education authority (through the Education Welfare Service) to instigate parental responsibility measures.
-If you have parental responsibility, this could mean receiving any of the following:
+If your child has unauthorised absences a school can make a request to Devon County Council (through the Education Welfare Service) to instigate legal action.
+If you have parental responsibility*, this could mean receiving any of the following:

 A school absence penalty notice